-Clifton Studios is an artists co-operative at 587 Clifton Street in Winnipeg, Manitoba.
+Clifton Studios is an artists co-operative on Clifton Street in Winnipeg, Manitoba.
 It has been a working art center for almost 40 years, and many local artists got their start here.

 In 1986, the pottery students of Prairie Clay Company decided to form a co-operative, and 587 Clifton Street became "Clifton Studios".
-Now, over 20 artists and craftspeople have individual studio spaces in this 4,044 square foot second floor warehouse.
-Most artists work in clay, but there are also painters, mixed media and paper artists.
+Now, over 20 artists/craftspeople have individual studio spaces in this 4,044 square foot, second floor warehouse.

 Our gallery is open to the public twice a year for a spring and fall open house and sale.
 Watch this web-site for dates and times.